lijojacob12/lijojacob12.github.io/_pages/about.md

 I did my bachelor’s degree in Computer Science and Engineering from University of Kerala, India.

-“The other tabs represent my work.
+“The 'projects' tab represent my work.
 Please check them out!”

 LinkedIn : https://www.linkedin.com/in/lijo-jacob-852362a4/